-Posted August 27, 2012 By: Former Writer
+Posted August 27, 2012 at 09:00 pm by Former Writer

 While they don’t offer any additional functionality over capacitive buttons, the software buttons that first appeared in Honeycomb and continued to Jelly Bean have become rather popular.
 They’re not only a modifiable novelty, but with screens as large as they are, giving up a little screen real estate for the software buttons isn’t exactly a big deal.
 Now, the Samsung Galaxy S III and its US variants running CM10 can have their software buttons enabled with a single mod.

-Posted January 11, 2012 By: Former Writer
+Posted January 11, 2012 at 09:20 pm by Former Writer

 Sprint customers have been listening to rumors of 4g LTE from as early as last Spring.
 The rumor turned into announcement just a few short months ago via Dan Hesse himself, announced for Q2 of 2012.
 Now, there are definite signs of life as customers can now see Sprint LTE being used in the wild.

 Thanks to a sneak peak thread posted by XDA Senior Member mazook998, Sprint customers can check out some of the improved speeds customers can expect once Sprint’s new network goes live via speed tests on YouTube.

 In the thread, you’ll find 2 links that go to YouTube videos.
 One for a couple of speed tests for the LTE and one for the speed tests on the “improved 3g”.
 The YouTube videos show over 40Mbps dow. . .
 READ ON »

 Posted January 9, 2012 at 03:17 pm by liwen